Electrification, Hybridization & Alternative fuels

 Harvest valuable data for high bandwidth measurements in ADAS

-Technical business developer
+Johannes Zangerle Technical business developer b-plus technologies GmbH Germany

 Driver assistance systems that support machine operators and enable advanced safety for heavy equipment are increasingly based on systems consisting of cameras, radar and lidars.
 For test cases, petabytes of raw data form the essential basis for function development with AI-based logic.
 At the same time, they represent a major hurdle in the development process for real-world testing, since the data has to be valuable for training neural networks.
 The presentation deals with the efficient acquisition and selection of valuable data for automated driving and thus separates the wheat from the chaff.